The best audio gear to get a solid sound out of your drum kit for a fraction of the price.

 Drums are one of the biggest challenges when it comes to recording.
 A whole kit is a big instrument and an absolute beast to mike up.
-Once you’ve got your computer and your DAW ready, make sure you keep in mind that there are lots of elements to take into consideration before you mike your kit and hit record.
+We wanted to make this guide super straightforward so you can start recording for just a few hundred bucks.
+So, once you’ve got your computer and your DAW ready, make sure you keep in mind that there are lots of elements to take into consideration before you mike your kit and hit record.

 Being a broke college student meant our drummer didn’t even have the best drum kit to begin with.
 The crash sounded too tinny, the high hats didn’t line up properly, and her kick just sounded straight up BAD.

 Take into consideration that you could always ask fellow drummer friends to borrow their gear for a day.
+I highly highly recommend this!
+It’s so much easier to mix drums if you already have a great recording to begin with.
 If you don’t have anything better you could get your hands on, improvise!

 Drums are a tight compact unit with mic’s everywhere around it, so it is basically impossible to record without any microphone bleed.
 So how do you get around it?